yousafriaz/coldfusion_lucee_google_map_api_storelocator/README.md

 cfc is located in /cfc/location_.cfc you need to make changes to GOOGLE MAP API KEY in app.js files and line { 141 - 152 } and Application.cfc 69 , 75 , i am using 2 set of key's one for prod and one for localhost testing .

+Business Logic
+app.js is file which contains all business logic

 DATA:
 we have recieved data in excel from our business side , which includes name of business , lat , lng and lots of other info , which is located in data.xlsx file ,